-- A file-like object like sys.stderr or open ("somefile.log", "w").
-Anything with a .write() method is considered as a file-like object.
-Custom handlers may also implement flush() (called after each logged message), stop() (called at sink termination) and complete() (awaited by the eponymous method). - A file path as str or pathlib.
-Path.
-It can be parametrized with some additional parameters, see below. - A callable (such as a simple function) like lambda msg: print (msg).
+- A file-like object like sys.stderr or open("somefile.log", "w").
+Anything with a . write() method is considered as a file-like object.
+Custom handlers may also implement flush() (called after each logged message), stop() (called at sink termination) and complete() (awaited by the eponymous method). - A file path as str or pathlib.Path.
+It can be parametrized with some additional parameters, see below. - A callable (such as a simple function) like lambda msg: print(msg).
 This allows for logging procedure entirely defined by user preferences and needs. - A asynchronous coroutine function defined with the async def statement.
-The coroutine object returned by such function will be added to the event loop using loop.create_task().
+The coroutine object returned by such function will be added to the event loop using loop.create\task().
 The tasks should be awaited before ending the loop by using complete(). - A built-in logging.
 Handler like logging.
 StreamHandler.
 In such a case, the Loguru records are automatically converted to the structure expected by the logging module.

-Note that you should avoid using the logger inside any of your sinks as this would result in infinite recursion or dead lock if the module's sink was not explicitly disabled.
+Note that the logging functions are not reentrant.
+This means you should avoid using the logger inside any of your sinks or from within signal handlers.
+Otherwise, you may face deadlock if the module's sink was not explicitly disabled.